 - Slowly remove top sheet of paper from 1 crust and transfer crust to a 9-inch pie pan.
 Flute edges as desired.

-- Slice remaining crust into 8 strips and set aside.
+- Slice the second circle of dough into 8 strips and set aside.

 - Preheat oven to 350℉.

 - In a large bowl, combine berries and sprinkle with arrowroot starch.
 Gently mix to coat all of the berries.